Section 40-9F-30 through Section 40-9F-38, Code of Alabama 1975

 - To transfer the credit, the project owner must submit the following to ALDOR:

-- The project owner must submit the transfer documents during the pre-certification process through My Alabama Taxes (MAT).
-Please click the link below for further details.
+- The project owner must submit the transfer documents during the pre-certification process through My Alabama Taxes.

-To utilize the credit on the income tax return, a credit claim request must be made via My Alabama Taxes (MAT).
-Please click here for further details.
+To utilize the credit on the income tax return, a credit claim request must be made via My Alabama Taxes.